encode42/MatrixChecks/README.md

 ### 4. How do I report a change or false positive?
 **FIRST:**
 Make sure this isn't an issue with the anticheat itself.
-Not all issues can be fixed with a config.
+Not all issues can be fixed with a checks/config file.
 Head over to Matrix's support Discord and ask about the issue, or report the issue at their issue tracker.
-You can also try using the default config to see if the issue still stands.
-If so, it's not a problem with the config.
+You can also try using the default checks + config to see if the issue still stands.
+If so, it's not a problem with MatrixChecks.
 Matrix's Discord: [Here](https://discord.gg/wjheaRj)
 Issue tracker: [Here](https://github.com/jiangdashao/Matrix-Issues/issues)